vpayno/exercism-workspace/go/pangram/pangram-doc.md

 import "pangram"
 ```

-Package pangram determines if a sentence is a pangram\.
+Package pangram determines if a sentence is a pangram.

 ## Index